pcandoalmeida/scala-for-beginners/README.md

 ```

 If all goes well, you will see the `LabApp` run in the shell and open up the notebook application in your default web browser.

+### Contributing 🎉

+If you want to suggest a correction, improvement or add something useful, fire over a PR and get involved!